massma/climate_et/README.md

 3) make paper
 4) make arxiv (if you want tarball submitted to arxiv)

 Note that the scripts expect two environmental variables that you will need to set: PLOTS and DATA , which point to arbitrary directories (plots are where misc. plots are saved, and data is where data is loaded from).
+The scripts might also need some directory structure within $PLOTS to successfully save files, so watch for any errors about saving figures; I'll try and check this and update the instructions at some point.
 You will also need to download processed [FLUXNET2015](https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/) data provided by my collaborator Changjie Lin, available at http://www.columbia.edu/~akm2203/data/vpd_data.tar.gz , and extract it into a directory $DATA/changjie/ .
-The scripts might also need some directory structure within $PLOTS to successfully save files, so watch for any errors about saving figures; I'll try and check this and update the instructions at some point.
+It is extremely important that these data are only used for the purposes of reproducing this research, for two good reasons.
+First, FLUXNET data for new research should be optained from the FLUXNET website to insure that the data policy is followed and FLUXNET is aware of the downloads.
+Second, only a portion of the data in the tarball are actually used in the analysis, and any of the other variables may not be reliable, quality controlled, or correct.

-Finally, if you run into any issues or bugs, please open an issue.
+Finally, if you run into any issues or bugs, please open an issue or shoot me an email.

 python --version : Python 3.5.3